BAPCPA Report - 2017

-During calendar year 2016, nearly 750,000 bankruptcy petitions were filed by individuals with debts that are predominantly consumer in nature (“consumer cases”), 6 percent fewer than in 2015.
-Approximately 61 percent of the petitions, down from 63 percent in 2015, were filed under chapter 7, in which a debtor's assets are liquidated and the nonexempt proceeds distributed to creditors.
-About 38 percent, up from 37 percent in 2015, were filed under chapter 13, in which individuals who have regular income and debts below a statutory threshold make installment payments to creditors under court-confirmed plans.
-One-tenth of one percent of petitions filed by individuals with predominantly consumer debt were filed under chapter 11, which allows businesses and individuals to continue operating while they formulate plans to reorganize and repay their creditors.1
+During calendar year 2017, more than 740,000 bankruptcy petitions were filed by individuals with debts that are predominantly consumer in nature (“consumer cases”), 1 percent fewer than in 2016.
+Approximately 61 percent of the petitions were filed under chapter 7, in which a debtor's assets are liquidated and the nonexempt proceeds distributed to creditors.
+About 38 percent were filed under chapter 13, in which individuals who have regular income and debts below a statutory threshold make installment payments to creditors under court-confirmed plans.
+One-tenth of 1 percent of petitions filed by individuals with predominantly consumer debt were filed under chapter 11, which allows businesses and individuals to continue operating while they formulate plans to reorganize and repay their creditors.1

-Approximately 870,000 consumer cases were closed during calendar year 2016.
-Approximately 60 percent of the closed consumer cases included in the data analyzed for this report were closed under chapter 7, about 40 percent under chapter 13, and less than 1 percent under chapter 11.
+Approximately 817,000 consumer cases were closed during calendar year 2017.
+Sixty-one percent of the closed consumer cases had been filed under chapter 7, about 39 percent under chapter 13, and less than 1 percent under chapter 11.

-Consumer debtors seeking bankruptcy protection under chapters 7, 11, or 13 during 2016 reported holding total assets in the aggregate amount of $72 billion and total liabilities in the aggregate amount of $191 billion.
-The total assets reported by consumer debtors fell 7 percent below the comparable 2015 amount.
-The total liabilities for the same set of cases increased 70 percent from the comparable data for 2015; however, this growth was primarily due to one debtor in the Western District of Washington (WA-W) who reported total liabilities of $85,122,168,563.
-Excluding the data for WA-W, the total liabilities decreased by 8 percent.
-(When considering the magnitude of these decreases, one should keep in mind that consumer filings in 2016 fell 6 percent over the previous year.)
+Consumer debtors seeking bankruptcy protection under chapters 7, 11, or 13 during 2017 reported holding total assets of $80 billion and total liabilities of $105 billion.
+Total assets reported by consumer debtors rose 11 percent from 2016.
+Total liabilities for the same set of cases decreased 45 percent from 2016.
+The growth in 2016 was primarily due to one debtor in the Western District of Washington (WA-W) who reported total liabilities of $85,122,168,563.
+Excluding the data for WA-W, the total liabilities decreased by 1 percent.
+(When considering the magnitude of these decreases, one should keep in mind that annual consumer filings fell 1 percent in 2017.)

-The median average monthly income reported by all debtors was $2,668 (1 percent higher than in 2015), and the median average reported monthly expenses were $2,590 (less than 1 percent higher than in 2015).2 From filing to closing, chapter 7 consumer cases terminated in 2016 had a mean time interval of 209 days and a median time interval of 115 days.
-A total of 148,088 reaffirmation agreements were reported as filed in 105,469 chapter 7 consumer cases terminated during 2016.
-In 38 percent of the chapter 13 cases filed during 2016, debtors reported that they had filed for bankruptcy protection during the previous eight years, the same as in 2015.
+The median average monthly income reported by all debtors was $2,741 (3 percent higher than in 2016), and the median average reported monthly expenses was $2,645 (2 percent higher than in 2016).2 From filing to closing, chapter 7 consumer cases terminated in 2017 had a mean time interval of 199 days and a median time interval of 114 days.
+A total of 151,483 reaffirmation agreements were reported as filed in 107,540 chapter 7 consumer cases terminated during 2017.
+In 40 percent of the chapter 13 cases filed during 2017, debtors reported that they had filed for bankruptcy protection during the previous eight years, 1 percent higher than in 2016.